-Our largest customers are retail home improvement centers and wholesale distributors who serve our key end markets.
-The Home Depot accounted for approximately 12%, 12%, 13%, and 14% of our net sales during the quarter ended March 31, 2013, and the years ended 2012, 2011, and 2010, respectively.
+Our largest customers are retail home improvement centers and wholesale distributors who largely sell into the residential housing market.
+Our largest customer accounted for approximately 12% of our consolidated net sales during the quarter ended March 31, 2015, and 2014, 2013, and 2012, respectively.

-A loss of sales due to decreased demand from the residential building market, the repair and remodel market, the specified customer, or any of the other industries we serve, or a decrease in the prices that we can realize from sales of our products to customers in any of these markets could adversely affect our profitability and cash flows.
-The end markets we serve have been and are expected to continue to be cyclical, with product demand based on numerous factors such as availability of credit, interest rates, general economic conditions, consumer confidence, unemployment levels, and other factors beyond our control.
+A loss of sales due to decreased demand from the construction market, the home repair and remodel market, any significant customer in these markets, or a decrease in the prices that we can realize from sales of our products to customers in these markets could adversely affect our profitability and cash flows.
+The end markets we serve have been and are expected to continue to be cyclical, with product demand based on numerous factors such as seasonal weather, availability of credit, interest rates, general economic conditions, consumer confidence, unemployment levels, and other factors beyond our control.
 The economic conditions experienced in the earlier years of the recession negatively affected all of these factors.
-Modest recovery in the past two years has demonstrated improvement in these factors and in our profitability and cash flow.
+If demand for the products we sell to these markets were to decline further, this could negatively affect our sales, financial results, and cash flows in the future.